koendv/micropython-spiram/README.md

 ## Considerations

-- Up to 4 spi flash or ram memories can be conencted to the STM32H7A3VIT6.
+- Up to 4 spi flash or ram memories can be connected to the STM32H7A3VIT6.

 - The board has is a trace from processor SPI pin to the SPI memory ic, and from processor SPI pin to the board DuPont connectors.
 At low speeds this is not a problem, but at high speeds the trace to the DuPont connector will cause reflections.